dotnet/docs-maui/docs/xaml/markup-extensions/consume.md

               ContentTemplate="{DataTemplate views:MonkeysPage}" />
 ```

-In this example, `MonkeysPage` is converted from a `ContentPage` to a `DataTemplate`, which is set as the value of the `ShellContent.ContentTemplate` property.
+In this example, `MonkeysPage` is converted from a <xref:Microsoft.Maui.Controls.ContentPage> to a `DataTemplate`, which is set as the value of the `ShellContent.ContentTemplate` property.
 This ensures that `MonkeysPage` is only created when navigation to the page occurs, rather than at application startup.

 For more information about Shell apps, see [Shell](~/fundamentals/shell/index.md).